Dynamic Variables

 token: "{{env.MY_SECRET_TOKEN}}"Custom Variables

-You can define your own variables in the custom: block of your config.yml and reference them elsewhere:
+You can define your own variables in the vars: block of your config.yml and reference them elsewhere:

 twitter_handle: "@myname"